whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

 Tennessee.
 ](https://dlc.lib.utk.edu/spc/view?docId=ead/0012_003674_000000_0000/0012_003674_000000_0000.xml)

+There's also a more recent [documentary about Alvin Weinberg's life and work.](https://www.youtube.com/watch?v=OeTjXxWvPTc)

 # Chapter 1: Robert Hutchin's University of Chicago

 * 3 - Entrance to Univ of Chicago coincided with the [University